-'' Gepetto: If he does, he'll think he's looking into a mirror.
+'' Geppetto: If he does, he'll think he's looking into a mirror.

 An Ice Person: The Snow Queen.
-Snow constantly falls in an area around her and she'll only make it stop at her master Gepetto's request.
+Snow constantly falls in an area around her and she'll only make it stop at her master Geppetto's request.

 And That's Terrible: Everybody in the story keep underlining just how detestable prince Brandish supposedly is, and mind you, he is a smug wife beater, so he definitely is bad as such.
 However, this comes as an massive departure from sweepingly overlooking or justifying enormously greater atrocities and malevolence from other characters, including some of the protagonists, so in the end it just comes across as extremely odd or even slanted.

 Anthropomorphic Personification: The "Literals" embody literary concepts: Revise embodies stories changing to be more acceptable over the years, the Pathetic Fallacy is almost an anthropomorphic personification of anthropomorphic personifications, Eliza Wall is the youngest of four siblings, Dex Machina (Deus ex Machina) who can do anything, but doesn't until it's completely impossible for a situation to be resolved otherwise, and Kevin Thorn is the Writer: he brought all the Fables into existence in the first place.

 A number of entities are considered "Great Powers" - embodiments of one concept or another.
 The North Wind is one, and he has three siblings.
 Mr. Dark is another.
 Based on one of the more recent issues, there is a Hope Incarnate, as well.